samiksha49/Leave-Management-System/README.md

 ## Project Overview

-The Leave Management System is a web-based application designed to help students submit leave requests and enable faculty members or administrators to manage them efficiently.
+🔸The Leave Management System is a web-based application designed to help students submit leave requests and enable faculty members or administrators to manage them efficiently.
 The system facilitates leave application, approval, rejection, and leave record management.

 ## Problem Statement

-Many educational institutions manage student leave requests through paper forms or manual records, which can lead to delays, misplaced applications, and difficulties in tracking leave history.
+🔸Many educational institutions manage student leave requests through paper forms or manual records, which can lead to delays, misplaced applications, and difficulties in tracking leave history.
 A centralized leave management system is needed to efficiently manage and monitor student leave requests.

 ## Project Objectives